owah/binaryninja-api/docs/guide/migration/migrationguideida.md

 ### Feature Map

-If you want the [feature map](../index.md#feature-map) back to where you're used to, right-click it, find "Feature Map Location" and change it to the top.
+When using the welcome window settings, the [feature map](../index.md#feature-map) is moved to where you might be more comfortable.
+To move it back, right-click anywhere in it.
 That said, take notice that Binary Ninja's feature map is 2d: both directions you move your cursor changes the address in Binary Ninja.
 The exact number of bytes that fit across the width of the feature map scales to the size of the binary.
 You can disable this in the right-click menu by selecting "Linear Feature Map."

-We also have an entropy map, if you need it, but it's tucked away in [triage view](https://binary.ninja/2019/04/01/hackathon-2019-summary.html#triage-mode-rusty).
+We also have an entropy map if you need it.
+It's tucked away in [triage view](../index.md#triage-summary).

 ### Sidebars